Fasting and abstinence in the Catholic Church: Lent

 While early sources place the meal after sunset, by the 10th century or earlier, the custom prevailed of taking the only meal of the day at the ninth hour (Latin nona hora, about 3 p.m.).
 By the 14th century, the one meal of the day had become a midday meal; and the liturgical observance of the nona hora had become tied to the daily Mass and other morning services, always said before noon.
 In tandem with those developments, the practice of having an evening collation (a small snack) became common.
 A morning collation was introduced in the early 19th century.
 Throughout these same centuries, there was wide disagreement over the appropriateness of white meats on fasting days, often resulting in various indulgences allowing the consumption of milk, butter, and cheese and, less commonly, eggs.

-In the early 20th century, Church law prescribed fasting throughout Lent, with abstinence only on Friday and Saturday.
+In the early 20th century, Church law prescribed fasting throughout Lent, with abstinence on Friday and Saturday.
 Some countries received dispensations: Rome in 1918 allowed the bishops of Ireland to transfer the Saturday obligation to Wednesday; in the United States, abstinence was not required on Saturday.
-The other weekdays were simply days of "fasting without abstinence."
-A similar practice (common in the United States after the norms for abstinence were adopted in 1951) was called "partial abstinence", which allowed meat only once during the day at the main meal.
-(There is nothing in current Catholic Canon Law which corresponds to "partial abstinence".)
+The other weekdays were called days of "fasting without abstinence."
+A similar practice (common in the United States after the norms for abstinence were adopted in 1951) was called "partial abstinence", which allowed meat once during the day at the main meal.
+There is nothing in current Catholic Canon Law which corresponds to "partial abstinence".
 The countries of the former Spanish empire also had their own extensive dispensations from the rules of fasting and abstinence, based on the "Crusader privileges" of the Spanish dominions as codified in the Bull of the Crusade.
 In some European colonies, the obligation to fast and abstain differed by race, with indigenous persons often having more lenient rules than European colonists and their descendants or mestizos.

 While the rules of abstinence generally only allow seafood, there are a few exceptions.
-In parts of South America, especially in Venezuela, capybara meat is popular during Lent and Holy Week; in response to a question posed by French settlers in Quebec in the 17th century, beaver was classified as an exception, as it classified the swimming creature with fish.
+In parts of South America, capybara meat is popular during Lent and Holy Week; in response to a question posed by French settlers in Quebec in the 17th century, beaver was classified as an exception, as it classified the swimming creature with fish.
 Similarly unusual classifications of "fish" for fur traders near Detroit have led to a local tradition of eating muskrat during Lent.
 The Archbishop of New Orleans said that "alligator is considered in the fish family" in 2010.
 The legal basis for the classification of capybara, beaver, and muskrat as fish probably rests with the Summa Theologica of Thomas Aquinas, which bases animal classification as much on habit as anatomy.